-Chile is selected as the one of the most ethical tourist destinations in the world
+Chile chosen as one of the most ethical tourist destinations

 The international list, created every year by the non-profit organization, Ethical Traveler, based in California, U.S.A., once again ranked the nations with the greatest consciousness of human rights, environmental protection, and social protection, and this time Chile placed fourth on this list of the most ethical destinations in the world.